neondatabase/website/content/docs/import/import-from-render.md

 ---
 title: Migrate from Render to Neon Postgres
-subtitle: Learn how to migrate your database from Render PostgreSQL to Neon Postgres using pg_dump and pg_restore
+subtitle: Learn how to migrate your database from Render to Neon Postgres using pg_dump and pg_restore
 enableTableOfContents: true
 updatedOn: '2024-09-15T10:00:00.000Z'
 ---

-This guide describes how to migrate a database from Render Postgres to Neon Postgres.
+This guide describes how to migrate a database from Render to Neon Postgres.

 We use the `pg_dump` and `pg_restore` utilities, which are part of the Postgres client toolset. `pg_dump` works by dumping both the schema and data in a custom format that is compressed and suitable for input into `pg_restore` to rebuild the database.